-Materials that are safe and minimise the risk of corrosion are to be used for pipes and fittings for water services.
-The recommendations of the water supplier with regard to materials and fittings should be followed.
+Materials which are safe and minimise the risk of corrosion are to be used for pipes and fittings for water services.
+The recommendations of the water supply with materials and fittings should be followed.

-It may be necessary to fit aluminium protector rods in areas where the corrosion of copper cylinders occurs.
-These are to be fitted during manufacture, in accordance with the relevant British Standards.
+It may be necessary to fit aluminium protector rods in areas where putting corrosion of copper cylinders occurs.
+These are to be fitted during manufacture in accordance with the relevant British Standards.